MicrosoftDocs/VBA-Docs/api/Excel.ChartGroup.SeriesCollection.md

 ## Example

-This example turns on data labels for series one in Chart1.
+This example turns on data labels for series one on Chart1.

 ```vb
 Charts("Chart1").SeriesCollection(1).HasDataLabels = True